testdasi/gluster-server/README.md

 ## gluster-server
 A docker running gluster server.
 This primarily targets users of Unraid (and similar NAS OS) for which gluster cannot be installed but docker can.
-It then allows the host to run just like a normal gluster peer (e.g. to use Unraid as persistent storage for Kubernetes / Docker Swarm)
+It then allows the host to run just like a normal gluster peer (e.g. to use Unraid as persistent storage for Kubernetes / Docker Swarm).

 ## Bits and bobs:
 * Built for both Unraid and Raspberry Pi 4 but should work in other Linux amd64 / arm32v7 / arm32v6 / i386 docker environments.